 If a combo pack of small succulents is what you're after, there's little to disappoint here.
 Like most other succulents, though, these plants don't grow very quickly.
 The other side of this is that their slow-growing tendencies also make them easy to care for.
 And, like most succulents we tested, these are all susceptible to root rot if overwatered, especially the echeveria.
-If you are looking for a one stop shop for a healthy variety of little succulents at a low price point, the Plants for Pets Succulent 5-Pack is a great option.
+If you are looking for a one-stop shop for a healthy variety of little succulents at a low price point, the Plants for Pets Succulent 5-Pack is a great option.

-The American Plant Exchange Ponytail Palm is our favorite for a stand alone larger planting at a great value.
+The American Plant Exchange Ponytail Palm is our favorite for a stand-alone larger planting at a great value.
 This succulent has a unique palm look with wild spiraling tendrils and a bulbous trunk.
-Upon arrival it measured a respectable 24" tall, but this relative of agave can grow to be up to 18 feet tall.
+Upon arrival, it measured a respectable 24" tall, but this relative of agave can grow to be up to 18 feet tall.
 The fronds combined with the trunk-like stem would look nicely among desert decor but have a soft enough appearance to match many looks.
 The Ponytail Palm arrived in excellent health, packed securely in a tall box with ventilation and moist soil.
 This option is also easy to care for.
 Allowing the soil to dry completely between waterings meant that we only had to water this large pot once during the testing period.
-Additionally, care guidelines call for fertilizing only 2-3 times per year and the Ponytail Palm actually prefers to be a little root bound before being repotted, lowering this frequency too.
+Additionally, care guidelines call for fertilizing only 2-3 times per year, and the Ponytail Palm actually prefers to be a little root bound before being repotted, lowering this frequency too.

 Like most succulents, what makes the Ponytail Palm easy to care for can also be its downfall.
 It is very susceptible to root rot and can be exposed to too much water if moved to a pot that is more than a few inches larger than its previous home.
 These considerations mean that if you are someone who tends to "love to death", aka over-water, your plants, this is not the best choice.
-Again, this little tree can grow to be quite large, so if you are trying to save space, or move around frequently, the size may become an issue.
-If you are looking for a large standing statement at a great value, the American Plant Exchange Ponytail Palm makes for a unique and easy to care for addition to your home garden.
+Again, this little tree can grow to be quite large, so if you are trying to save space, the size may become an issue.
+If you are looking for a large standing statement at a great value, the American Plant Exchange Ponytail Palm makes for a unique and easy-to-care-for addition to your home garden.

 The Costa Farms Snake Plant has just a few drawbacks.
 The main is that its striking appearance makes quite the statement.
 The strong upright growth does not lend itself to softening a space.
 What it lacks in softness, however, it makes up for in the impact it has in a room.
 Again, like many low-maintenance options, this is also very susceptible to root rot and damage from sitting in too much water, so if you love to water, look elsewhere.
 All in all, the Costa Farms Snake Plant is an eye-catching, neglect-loving statement piece for your home.